making money in college

 Let's face it: college student = broke.
 From paying for food to paying for books, college students have several expenses that add up very quickly, and without extra income, it can be very hard to get by.
 Here are some suggestions for making extra money while still going to school.

 Get a job on campus.
-This would be the most convenient choice for you as a college student because you could go to class and then be at work within five minutes.
+Securing a campus job would be the most convenient choice for you as a college student because you could go to class and then be at work within five minutes.
 Since most jobs on campus give students very flexible hours, you could even work an hour or two between classes.
-There is an abundance of jobs to choose from on college campuses.
+You could choose from an abundance of jobs on college campuses.
 You could be a research assistant for one of your professors.
 You could swipe student IDs in the computer lab.
 You could work in dining services.
 You could work at the campus library.
 You could even try to get a job within your major to get "real world" experience.
-For example, a journalism major could work on the school newspaper.
+For example, a journalism major could work for the online school newspaper.
 Talk to professors and other students to see what jobs might be available on your campus.

 Get a work-study job if eligible.
 The Federal Work-Study Program offers jobs to eligible Federal financial aid recipients.
 If you apply for and are awarded with Federal financial aid, your award notifications will identify whether or not you are eligible for work-study and the number of hours you will be allowed to work.
 If you are eligible, you can then go to your financial aid office and apply for available work-study jobs.
 These jobs can either be on campus or off campus and are usually at a non-profit organization or public agency.
 These organizations generally let students work very flexible hours.

 Get a job that includes tips.
 Jobs with wages plus tips pay the best.
 So, if you are looking to earn a lot of money while in college, consider being a waiter or waitress at a local restaurant.
 Just keep in mind that these job hours may not be as flexible as a job on campus or a work-study job.